Emmotes/ic_spoilers/docs/season_3.md

 ![Season 3 Portrait](images/portrait_s3.png)

 Spurt Hew Maan and Barrowin have all received "new" abilities in the data that suggest they are all part of season 3.
-It looks like it's going to be a "shorties" season.

-We do not know who the other two champions in Season 3 are as of yet.
-In fact - we don't even know for certain if these changes are season 3 related (though the odds are very high).
+Given that they are getting `Lawbringer` and `Ancient` skins at the same time as Birdsong and Turiel - it seems to be that this new season will be a "Lawful" themed season.
+This tracks with some of the "new" abilities and specialisations these champions are getting.

 # Changes